-• Line 62b(1) should equal the sum of all amounts shown on Form 1042-S, box 2, that are U.S. source substitute dividend payments; and
+• Line 62b(1) should equal the sum of all amounts shown in box 2 of Form 1042-S that are U.S. source substitute dividend payments; and

-• The amount shown on line 62b(2) should equal all amounts shown on Form 1042-S, box 2, that are U.S. source substitute payments other than substitute dividend payments.
+• The amount shown on line 62b(2) should equal all amounts shown in box 2 of Form 1042-S that are U.S. source substitute payments other than substitute dividend payments.